 Buckle up your seatbelt, set your favourite playlist to repeat and settle back into your seat as we take you down some of Tropical North Queensland’s most scenic roads on a tropical road trip highlights reel.

-If tropical North Queensland were to claim a ‘signature scenic route’, Captain Cook Highway is it.
+If tropical North Queensland were to claim a ‘signature scenic route’, Captain Cook Highway, otherwise known as the Great Barrier Reef Drive, is it.
 Its main claim to fame is two famous World Heritage-titled neighbors either side of winding asphalt.
 With the Great Barrier Reef to the right (heading north) and Wet Tropics rainforest to the left, this road is the delicious meat in a deluxe gourmet sandwich.
 But beware, it’s also been the scene of accidents so drivers should leave the sight-seeing to their passengers.

-Why we love it: Ellis Beach, Palm Cove and Rex Lookout as well as numerous unnamed spots to pull over and soak up longs stretches of unbroken beach sand.
+Why we love it: Ellis Beach, Palm Cove and Rex Lookout as well as numerous unnamed spots to pull over and soak up longs stretches of unbroken beach sand on the Great Barrier Reef Drive.
 It’s likely the only footsteps you’ll spot are those left behind by sea birds and nesting turtles.
 Triathletes adore this road when it’s partially closed to traffic during the annual Cairns Ironman (14 Jun 2015)